Typhoon Kong-rey (2024): Elsewhere

 On Jeju Island, South Korea, up to 268.5 mm of rain was recorded in Hallasan, resulting in flooding which caused damage to buildings across the island.

 The Japan Meteorological Agency reported that warm, moist air from the storm was bringing heavy rainfall and thunderstorms to western Japan, causing Matsuyama to issue a highest-level alert that called for the evacuation of 189,552 residents.
 Rains caused a suspension of Shinkansen services between Tokyo and Fukuoka.
 Overall, flooding damaged 56 structures across the country, and left one person missing in Hiroshima Prefecture.

 Retirement

 On February 20, 2025, PAGASA retired the name Leon from its rotating naming lists on account of the contributing damages with Tropical Storm Trami and will never be used again as a typhoon name within the Philippine Area of Responsibility (PAR).
 It will be replaced with Lekep — Maranao word for Fog — for the 2028 season.

 At their 57th Session in February 2025, the ESCAP/WMO Typhoon Committee announced that the name Kong-rey, along with eight others, would be retired from the naming lists for the Western Pacific.
+In the spring of 2026, the name was replaced with Koki.